vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 Cloud services, such as Microsoft Azure, are updated frequently.
 This leads to issues for Microsoft Certified Trainers (MCTs) when they teach courses, such as _20532: Developing Microsoft Azure Solutions_ or _20533: Implementing Microsoft Azure Infrastructure Solutions_, because lab steps change frequently as the service changes.
 Due to the frequency of the changes and the fact that there may not be any notification when changes occur, it can be difficult for the course development team to rapidly identify and address any lab changes.

 To address these issues, we are using GitHub to publish the lab steps and lab scripts for courses that cover cloud services like Azure.
-Using GitHub allows for collaboration between the courseís authors and MCTs to keep the content current with Azure platform changes.
+Using GitHub allows for collaboration between the course‚Äôs authors and MCTs to keep the content current with Azure platform changes.
 Using GitHub allows the MCTs to provide feedback and suggestions for lab changes, and then the course authors can update lab steps and scripts quickly and relatively easily.

 When you prepare to teach these courses, you should ensure that you are using the latest lab steps and scripts by downloading the appropriate files from GitHub.

-This user guide is for MCTs who are new to GitHub, and it provides steps for connecting to GitHub, downloading and printing course materials, updating the scripts that students use in labs, and explaining how you can help ensure that this courseís content remains current.
+This user guide is for MCTs who are new to GitHub, and it provides steps for connecting to GitHub, downloading and printing course materials, updating the scripts that students use in labs, and explaining how you can help ensure that this course‚Äôs content remains current.

 ### GitHub terminology
 GitHub introduces terminology that might be new to you, and the following list includes terms and concepts that this document uses.
-However, for a full list of GitHub terms, refer to the ìGitHub Glossaryî at <https://help.github.com/articles/GitHub-glossary/>.
+However, for a full list of GitHub terms, refer to the ‚ÄúGitHub Glossary‚Äù at <https://help.github.com/articles/GitHub-glossary/>.

 - _Git_ and _GitHub_: _Git_ is an open-source, change-tracking program, and _GitHub_ is a site/solution built on Git.
 There are other websites and solutions that use Git as their backend.
 You would use GitHub primarily for open-source (public) development projects, and it is free for those projects.
 However, if you want to use GitHub for projects that are private, and not open source, you must sign up for a paid version.

 - _Repo_ or _Repository_: Each project in GitHub is in a repository, or _repo_.
-A repo contains all of a projectís files, including documentation, and it supports revision history.
+A repo contains all of a project‚Äôs files, including documentation, and it supports revision history.
 A repository can be public or private, and you can have a local copy of the repo on your computer hard drive, or you can use the repo within GitHub.

 - _Markdown_: This is a text-file format that you can use for creating documentation.
 It is text-based and very simple to update, which makes it easy to use during collaboration.
 GitHub then renders it as HTML.

 - _GitHub flavored markdown (GFM)_: There are many variations, or flavors, of the Markdown file format.
 The GitHub version, commonly referred to as _GFM_, is one of the most common variations of Markdown.
-For more information about GFM and how you can use the Markup format for your GFM documents, refer to ìGetting started with writing and formatting on GitHubî at https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/.
+For more information about GFM and how you can use the Markup format for your GFM documents, refer to ‚ÄúGetting started with writing and formatting on GitHub‚Äù at https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/.

 - _Fork_: This is a copy of another repo that resides in your GitHub account, in comparison to a _branch_, which lives in the original repo.
-See ìBranchî directly below.
+See ‚ÄúBranch‚Äù directly below.

 - _Branch_: This is a copy of a repository that resides in the same repository as the original.
 You can merge a branch with the original.